how to adapt

 • playground equipment or a pool

-Power in Dirt Coordinators can answer any questions about what you can do on an adopted lot and guide you to the resources that can help make your dream reality.
+Parks & People’s Community Greening Coordinator can answer any questions about what you can do on an adopted lot and guide you to the resources that can help make your dream reality.

 Water access may be available through an active water meter pit near your lot.
 Through Power in Dirt, vacant lot stewards may access water for their adopted lot during the standard garden season (March 1 to November 30) for a flat annual rate of $120.
 Water access must be renewed each year.

 Some groups stewarding adopted lots have put a great deal of time, energy, and resources into making a site a vibrant and unique space in their neighborhoods, and they seek to retain the space for community use in the future.
 Your hard work can be rewarded: if you and your community have maintained your lot for five years, you may be eligible to apply to have it protected as a land trust site through Baltimore Green Space.
-Click here for additional information.
-If you cannot wait five years, you may be able to purchase the lot from the Mayor and City Council of Baltimore.
-Contact Baltimore Housing at 410-396-4111 for more information about purchasing your site.